Program OverviewPrinter Friendly

 - Medical nutrition therapy

 The Canadian Society of Nutrition Management (CSNM) accredits the Nutrition and Food Service Management program.
 You will be eligible for membership in the CSNM and the Ontario Society of Nutrition Management.
 As a food service manager, CSNM membership is a requirement of Ontario's Ministry of Health and Long-Term Care which qualifies as a Food Service Manager in a long-term care facility and many acute care facilities.
 As such, you will be fully-prepared with specialized knowledge and eligible to work in healthcare.

 Thanks to Canada's ageing population, there is a vast interest in proper nutrition and health to meet the demands of the healthcare industry.

-- As a student of the School of Community and Health Studies and the School Hospitality, Tourism and Culinary Arts, you learn the practical aspects of quantity food preparation, customer service and the physical properties of food.
+- Using the resources of the School of Community and Health Studies and the School Hospitality, Tourism and Culinary Arts, you learn the practical aspects of large quantity food preparation and conduct experiments to learn the physical properties of food.